Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Panel Allocation Method

 The objective function of \eqref{opt:average_SNR_dominant} is expressed as a sum of squared allocation variables $q_l$.
 As the Rician $K$-factor $\kappa$ is typically larger than 1 in practical \ac{mmWave} communication environments\cite{kfactor_samimi}, the first term of the objective function in \eqref{eq:obj_avgSE}, $\kappa(L-1) q_1^2$ is dominant for the maximization problem.
 Thus, the optimal solution of the maximization problem \eqref{opt:average_SNR_dominant} can be derived in closed-form as

-This solution indicates that focusing all panels only on the LoS path can maximize the average RSNR, which corresponds to maximizing the upper bound of the average SE.
-Therefore, the codebook-based beamforming commonly employed in current \ac{mmWave} systems is optimal for maximizing the average RSNR.
+This solution indicates that focusing all panels only on the LoS path can maximize the average \ac{RSNR}, which corresponds to maximizing the upper bound of the average SE.
+Therefore, the codebook-based current \ac{mmWave} systems is optimal for maximizing the average \ac{RSNR}.